BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==

 = 1.0.9 =
+* IMPROVED : Compatibility of the booking system in case CURL is not activated.
+* IMPROVED : Design of the date time picker.
 * ADDED : Hindi translation of the WordPress plugin booking system.
 * ADDED : Japanese translation of the WordPress plugin booking system.
 * ADDED : Italian translation of the WordPress plugin booking system.
 * ADDED : Chinese (Simplified) translation of the WordPress plugin booking system.

 == Changelog ==

+= 1.0.9 =
+* IMPROVED : Compatibility of the booking system in case CURL is not activated.
+* IMPROVED : Design of the date time picker.
+* ADDED : Hindi translation of the WordPress plugin booking system.
+* ADDED : Japanese translation of the WordPress plugin booking system.
+* ADDED : Italian translation of the WordPress plugin booking system.
+* ADDED : Chinese (Simplified) translation of the WordPress plugin booking system.

 = 1.0.8 =
 * ADDED : Add language support for Romanian to the reservation system! -> Sagenda este un sistem de rezervare gratuită